 The Pied Piper of Hamelin Glockenspiel Show

 Don’t worry, you won’t have to “pay the piper” to catch this outdoor show – it’s free!
-Every day at noon, 3 p.m., 6 p.m. and 9 p.m., the illuminated clock tower at the Bavarian Inn Restaurant plays a selection of songs on the 35-bell carillon, followed by a delightful display of Black Forest wooden figures portraying the legend of the Pied Piper of Hamelin.
+Performances are every day at noon, 3 p.m., 6 p.m. and 9 p.m.
+The illuminated clock tower at the Bavarian Inn Restaurant plays a selection of songs on the 35-bell carillon.
+Following is a delightful display of Black Forest wooden figures portraying the legend of the Pied Piper of Hamelin.
 Finely crafted in and imported from Germany, you may enjoy learning more about Frankenmuth’s authentic Glockenspiel (clocktower)

 Weiss Centennial Farm Corn Maze

 A maize maze to amaze!
-Open September 27 – November 2, 2019, Weiss Centennial Farm offers family fun that is sure to delight!
+Open during the fall, Weiss Centennial Farm offers family fun that is sure to delight!

-Make memories building navigation skills through their gigantic 5-acre corn field with more than 2 1/2 miles of paths, creating three mazes in one.
+A perfect way to make memories while building navigation skills.
+Their gigantic 5-acre corn field features more than 2 1/2 miles of paths which create three mazes in one.
 Looking to increase the challenge?
 Choose to tour the twisted trails in the evening during the Flashlight Maze!

 All-Inclusive Weiss Centennial Farm Admission Pricing*: